This post contains affiliate links.

 Preparing the Plates

 You will start by cutting out the paper plates.
 One plate will be cut just below the halfway point.
 Then you will cut along the straight edge to create the mouse’s cheeks.
+The plate will then need to be folded in half.
+The eye holes will need to be trace onto the folder plate and then cut out.
 Next you will use a small plate onto trace small circles onto two plate plates for the mouse’s ears.
-Finally ears for the mouse will need to be cut out.
-(We tried to include some of the ruffled edge in the circle.)
+Finally, ears for the mouse will need to be cut out.
+(We tried to include some of the ruffled edges in the circle.)

 Adding Construction Paper Details